Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 ## Business Case

 Human activity and climate change have been placing ever increasing pressure on biodiversity.
-A common problem of interest in conservation biology and ecology research is to detect the presesnce of a wildlife species in a region.
+A common problem of interest in conservation biology and ecology research is to detect the presence of a wildlife species in a region.
 Acoustic monitoring, which is a technique that uses certain electronic devices to capture animal sounds, is seeing growing use in this context.
 It facilitates collection of wildlife data in a non-invasive manner continuously and over large areas, while avoiding the heavy cost associated with employing humanpower for manual surveys.
 However, the large scale data thus generated requires intensive analysis using advanced machine learning or deep learning algorithms.

 I have done this work in collaboration w/ Juliana Velez (github handle), a PhD student in the Fieberg lab (Department of Fisheries, Wildlife, and Conservation Biology) at the University of Minnesota - Twin Cities.
 I have used convolutional neural networks (CNNs) to classify audio files as having an animal species sound present or absent.
 Tapir is one of the wildlife species (classified as "Endangered" by IUCN in 1996) that Juliana has collected data for.
 Owing to insufficient data for tapir, I've also performed data augmentation - generating new audio records from existing ones.
-Though I have not trained a model for detecting tapir in this repository, this data will be used in subsequent research.
+Though I have not trained a model for detecting tapir in this repository, this data will be used for subsequent research work by Juliana.

 All coding in this repository has been performed using Python.
 For writing CNN, I've used [OpenSoundscape](https://github.com/kitzeslab/opensoundscape) library, which uses PyTorch under the hood.
 Data augmentation has been performed using SciPy and PyDub libraries.
+I have also written an autoencoder and a variational autoencoder for pre-processing/augmenting tapir data using pytorch framework.

 ## Table of Contents